mintlayer/core/CONTRIBUTING.md

 In the libs dir you'll find the chainscript and bech32 code.
 Chainscript is Mintlayer's implementation of bitcoinscript, they're not quite identical but they are pretty similar.
 You'll find some links to docs on chainscript [here](https://github.com/mintlayer/core/tree/master/libs/chainscript).

-Mintlayer uses a UTXO system rather than an account-based system you can find the implementation of the utxo system [here](https://github.com/mintlayer/core/tree/master/pallets/utxo).
+Mintlayer uses a UTXO system rather than an account-based system you can find the implementation of the UTXO system [here](https://github.com/mintlayer/core/tree/master/pallets/utxo).

 Mintlayer has a feature known as programmable pools (or PPs).
-These are essentially wasm-based smart contracts.
+These are essentially Wasm-based smart contracts.
 As it stands PP support is very much a work in progress.

 At the moment Mintlayer uses Schnorr signatures for its base crypto.
 There is an intention to move to BLS in the near future.
 We have a BLS implementation ready to go but there is some degree of work to be done to fully integrate it with the existing code base, if you create a new feature try to plan it in a cryptographically agnostic way.